 Members are allowed to show a maximum of 2 entries per class, but premiums will be only paid for one entry per class.

 Costume Class (rabbit, cavy, and small pets) will be held after the rabbit show.
+Please return traveling trophies from 2021 at check in

 ALL RABBIT, CAVIES, REPTILES AND SMALL PET ENTRIES MUST BE REGISTERED THROUGH THE FAIR ENTRY